LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{0}}--
 There are actually four types of references in Markdown, you can either directly place a link everywhere within your documents.
-Most parsers are pretty smart and will recognize this, but this can become quite ugly for long urls.
+Most parsers are pretty smart and will recognize this, but this can become quite ugly for long URLs.
 Hence, you can add named links via combination of brackets and parenthesis.
 The same can be used to reference parts within the document and if you want to include an image, this link has to be marked with a starting exclamation mark.